-We also closely adhere to SDG 5: Gender Equality with a focus to achieve gender equality and empower all women and girls in the workplace.
-Through a continued focus on health and safety and wider labour rights (Target 8.8) and policies for our operation and procurement that protect workers (Target 8.7), we provide for safe and decent work.
+Regarding SDG 8, through a continued focus on health and safety and wider labour rights (Target 8.8) and policies for our operation and procurement that protect workers (Target 8.7), we provide for safe and decent work.

 A significant amount of the Group's activity in this area is also focused on ensuring an inclusive approach across all activities (Target 8.5) and utilising new services and technology to promote higher levels of economic activity (Target 8.2).